 - 1. Strong and consistent branding; - 2.
 Intelligent, targeted, and compliant marketing programs; - 3.
-An exemplary customer in-store experience; - 4.
-A caring and thoughtful staff made of consummate professionals;
+A compelling loyalty program; - 4.
+An exemplary customer in-store experience; - 5.
+A caring and thoughtful staff made of consummate professionals

-SDI plans to seek additional, appropriate locations in the Boston area to expand business and reach an increased number of customers in the future.
+SDI plans to seek additional, appropriate locations in the surrounding area to expand business and reach an increased number of customers in the future.